-Important Notice from Union Health Service About

-Our Prescription Drug Coverage and Medicare
+Important Notice from Union Health Service About Our Prescription Drug Coverage and Medicare

-OPM has determined that the Union Health Service's prescription drug coverage is, on average, expected to pay out as much as the standard Medicare prescription drug coverage will pay for all plan participants and is considered Creditable Coverage.
+The Office of Personnel Management (OPM) has determined that the Union Health Service's prescription drug coverage is, on average, expected to pay out as much as the standard Medicare prescription drug coverage will pay for all plan participants and is considered Creditable Coverage.
 This means you do not need to enroll in Medicare Part D and pay extra for prescription drug coverage.
 If you decide to enroll in Medicare Part D later, you will not have to pay a penalty for late enrollment as long as you keep your FEHB coverage.